binwiederhier/ntfy/docs/troubleshooting.md

     ```

 If you're using environment variables, set `NTFY_LOG_LEVEL=debug` (or `trace`) instead.
 You can also pass `--debug` or `--trace`
 to the `ntfy serve` command, e.g. `ntfy serve --trace`.
-If you're using systemd (i.e. `systemctl`) to run ntfy, you can look at the logs using `journalctl -u ntfy -f`.
+If you're using systemd (i.e. `systemctl`) to run ntfy, you can look at

-Assuming trace is enabled, the logs will look something like this:
+the logs using `journalctl -u ntfy -f`.
+The logs will look something like this:

 === "Example logs (debug)"
     ```